 Courses in which the student has a final grade of D or F may be repeated for credit.
+A student who earns a final grade of C may be approved by the vice president for Academic Affairs or the assistant vice president for Academic Affairs to repeat a course if the repeat is needed to meet graduation requirements.
 The grade earned the last time the course is repeated becomes the official grade for the course.